AdobeDocs/target-dev.pt-BR/help/dev/patterns/recs-atjs/initialize-sdk.md

 **Ações**

-* Uso `visitor.setCustomerIDs` para definir a ID de visitante conhecida.
+* Use `visitor.setCustomerIDs` para definir a ID conhecida do visitante.

 +++